 What is Great Streets Akron?

-Great Streets Akron is an initiative aimed at improving the neighborhood business districts (NBDs) in our city.
-By targeting city support and resources in our Great Streets districts, we create a notable impact.
+Great Streets Akron is an initiative aimed at improving the city's Neighborhood Business Districts (NBDs).
+By targeting city support and resources in these districts, we are creating a notable impact.

 "Great Streets districts serve as hubs of business and social activity in our community.
 In the same way that we are investing in a vibrant, walkable Main Street to reinvigorate Akron’s downtown neighborhood, we are equally committed to investing in our ‘mini-downtowns’ so business districts can grow and thrive in neighborhoods across the city." -Mayor Dan Horrigan